Key Concepts

 FAIR, or Fast Automaton Internal Representation, is an internal representation used by the RegexSolver engine when it cannot return a readable regular expression.
 This ensures that users can still leverage the results of operations for subsequent processing, even when a valid regex cannot be generated.

-It consists of a string encoded in Base85, providing a compact and efficient format for the automaton representation.
+It consists of a string encoded in Z85 with padding, providing a compact and efficient format for the automaton representation.
 The length of this string is variable, depending on the complexity of the automaton.

 Since the API is stateless, FAIR can be stored and reused in future operations.
 This avoids the need to recompute frequent operations, saving time and API calls.